-A stone War Memorial was dedicated on May 7th 1995 and a leather-bound, hand-calligraphed Book of Remembrance listing all those killed in action in WWII was dedicated in Bowburn Community Centre on November 8th 1998.
+A stone War Memorial was dedicated on May 7th 1995 and a leather-bound, hand-calligraphed Book of Remembrance, listing all local men killed in action in WWII, was dedicated in Bowburn Community Centre on November 8th 1998.

-Later, a brass plaque was commissioned, also for the Community Centre, to add the names of four Bowburn men who died during the First World War (1914-1918), which had not been included, either on the plaque already in the Community Centre (originally in the first Miners’ Welfare and Institute built in 1921) or on the plaque first erected in St. Paul’s Church, Quarrington Hill, and currently on loan to Quarrington Hill Community Centre.
+Later, a brass plaque was commissioned, also for the Community Centre, to add the names of four Bowburn men who died during the First World War (1914-1918), which had not been included, either on the plaque already in the Community Centre (originally in the first Miners’ Welfare and Institute built in 1921) or on the plaque first erected in St. Paul’s Church, Quarrington Hill, and currently in Christ the King Church, Bowburn.

 An Appraisal report and a “Making Bowburn Better” Action Plan were completed in 1998 and progress was made on a number of its objectives.
 With significant help from the National Lottery Charities Board and other funders, and in partnership with the Youth Club and the Community Association, BVC replaced one of the “grot spots” identified in the Appraisal with a new footpath and landscaping, between Burn Street and Steavenson Street.
 (This now runs beside the Youth Club and behind the Community Centre.)
 Improvements were also made around the front of the Library and at the entrance to the Community Centre.

-Other identified “grot spots”, notably the two main allotment sites, the garage site at the bottom of Bow and Burn Streets, and the former cinema/bingo hall, have also since been tackled successfully by other agencies, including the Parish Council, to produce a GP surgery, the Doorstep Green communal garden, allotment garden fencing and the Wellfields Business Centre (where the derelict cinema once stood, on Durham Road).
+Other identified “grot spots”, notably the two main allotment sites, the garage site at the bottom of Bow and Burn Streets, and the former cinema/bingo hall, were subsequently tackled successfully by other agencies, including the Parish Council, to produce a GP surgery, the Doorstep Green communal garden, allotment garden fencing and the Wellfields Business Centre (where the derelict cinema once stood, on Durham Road).

 BVC also established a computer suite in the Community Centre, with the help of Lottery funding and local businesses (notably PC Henderson’s).
 This too was in response to interests expressed in the Village Appraisal.
 It is now a well-used part of the Community Association’s activities.

-taken partly because it was clear that this was going to
+taken partly because it was clear that this was

-organisations.
-Many of these are now a central part of the Bowburn
+these became a central part of the Bowburn

-A thriving community partnership has now been established, bringing together both individual residents and representatives of a wide range of local community groups and other organisations seeking to improve the quality of life of all who live in Bowburn and Parkhill and the surrounding area.
+A thriving community partnership was established in 2004, bringing together both individual residents and representatives of a wide range of local community groups and other organisations seeking to improve the quality of life of all who live in Bowburn and Parkhill and the surrounding area.
 (The work of Bowburn & Parkhill Community Partnership is also regularly reported in the Interchange.)

 As one of the original aims of BVC was to bring together people from all parts of the community – initially to celebrate the 50th anniversary of the end of World War II, but subsequently in striving to "Make Bowburn Better", members of BVC agreed that the new partnership was far better placed to pursue this aim on the widest possible front.
 All members of BVC are in fact also active members of the community partnership and it is with satisfaction, not regret, that BVC feels able to concentrate on the newsletter project.